Geoogolla/enterprise-docs/docs/administrator-guide/how-to/deploy-boldreports-server-as-subapplication-in-windows-environment.md

 11. Right-click the Bold Reports sub-application name and select `Add Application`.
     ![Add Sub Application](/static/assets/on-premise/images/how-to/subapplication-in-windows/add-sub-application.png)

-12. Provide the alias name, application pool, and physical path, and click `OK`.
+12. Provide the alias name, application pool and physical path, and click `OK`.
     * Alias name - Please provide the name as `api`.
     * Application pool - Select the application pool `SubApp_IDPApi` that you have created in step 5.
     * Physical path - Click Browse, go to the backup location, and choose the api folder under idp.
     `(C:\BoldServices - Copy\idp\api)`
     ![Sub App Alias Name](/static/assets/on-premise/images/how-to/subapplication-in-windows/sub-app-alias-name.png)

-13. We must add the below applications as sub-applications with the mentioned alias name, application pool, and physical path.
+13. We must add the below applications as sub-applications with the mentioned alias name, application pool and physical path.

     <table>
      <tr>